h4ckyou/h4ckyou.github.io/posts/bof/posts/onebyte.md

 And the reason is becasue I'm used to seeing addresses being in form of Little Endian when I do one byte overflow i.e `0x56565541`

-Note: The way I solved this is based on logic I don't really know `why` it works like that 🥲
+Note: The way I solved this is based on me playing with gdb I don't really know `why` it works like that 🥲

 So if we take a look at the current address of the win function we will see this
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/b42d7c56-b2a8-43ea-9e58-0e5b095544f1)